 In this Article

-Here are the nutritional requirements of a baby who is still breastfeeding.
+Here are the nutritional requirements of a breastfeeding baby.

 |Constituent||Quantity per day||Can be found in|